maschine34675/LowAmmoCue/README.md

 Builds install to `D:\SPT41\BepInEx\plugins\LowAmmoCue\` by default.
 Restart the game after installing the DLL.
 A server restart is unnecessary.

-The **original Counter-Strike lowammo.wav is embedded directly in the DLL**, byte-for-byte as supplied by the user.
-No external sound file is required or extracted.
-The progressive volume ramp applies as before.
-This local DLL contains proprietary audio with no established redistribution permission; embedding does not change that status.
-See [AUDIO-LICENSES.md](AUDIO-LICENSES.md).

 ## Settings (F12 → maschine-LowAmmoCue)

 | Setting | Default | Effect |